kratss/waybar-sleek/README.md

-A featureful, unobtrusive waybar configuration designed to be easily tweaked
+A featureful, unobtrusive waybar configuration designed to be easily tweaked and customized \
 ![Waybar desktop](docs/pink_desktop.png)

 # Minimal